A by-law of the City of Ottawa to establish a code of conduct for Members of Council.

-- Formal complaints related to the interaction of municipal staff and Members of Council may be handled by the City Manager and the City Clerk and Solicitor, in consultation with the Mayor’s Office.
+- Formal complaints related to the interaction of municipal staff and Members of Council may be handled by the City Manager and the City Clerk, in consultation with the Mayor’s Office.

-- Formal complaints pertaining to matters involving current and former Councillors’ Assistants may be handled by the City Clerk and Solicitor.
+- Formal complaints pertaining to matters involving current and former Councillors’ Assistants may be handled by the City Clerk.

-- Formal complaints concerning matters between one or more Members of Council may be handled by the Member Services Sub-Committee.
+- Formal complaints concerning matters between one or more Members of Council may be handled by the Finance and Economic Development Committee.

 - The Integrity Commissioner will proceed as follows, except where otherwise required by the Public Inquiries Act: